The Ultimate Paralegal Guide (2020)

 In general, paralegal interview questions and answers don’t tend to vary hugely from the normal interview script.
 You’ll probably be asked about your time-management or your problem-solving abilities.

 But, without a shadow of a doubt, you’ll be asked – why do you want to join our firm?
 To answer this question well it may be worth considering the age-old adage: practice makes perfect.
 My advice would be to write out your answer and practise delivering it in the mirror.
+However, if you’re still unsure, here’s some more advice on how to answer this key question.

 How many of us have found ourselves stuck for words in a job interview?
 I’m going to go right ahead and say all of us, right?